ejustroboticsclub/Go-Dive-Derby-2024/symbols-detection/README.md

 # Symbols Detection

 ## Overview
-our team developed an AI model aimed at accurately identifying symbols displayed on a banner.
+Our team developed an AI model aimed at accurately identifying symbols displayed on a banner.
 This task is crucial for earning points based on the correct recognition of all symbols present.

 ## Table of Contents
 1. [Approach](#approach)